-How is it paid? ordinary share i Certain Executives are eligible to receive performance rights, being a right to an ordinary share in McPherson's Limited with zero exercise price, subject to meeting vesting conditions over the performance period.
-How much can executives earn?
-The maximum LTI opportunities of executives are summarised below: OXOGULIVOO GUIIII Executive LTI Opportunity Managing HLP: 100% of fixed remi uneration Director ELP: 50% of fixed remur CFO 50% of fixed remuneration on Former CFO 40% of fixed remuneration on performance rights grant ge price share price prior to ted is determined using the 20 day volume the time of grant.
-How is performance measured?
-LTI performance measures are chosen to align executives with the objective of improve long-term shareholder returns.
-The Board considers EPS to be the most effect measure for determining the underlying profitability of the business.
-The Absolute T hurdle was selected as it focuses executives on shareholder value creation.
-Performance measures are summarised below: Executive LTI Opportunity Managing Director HLP: 100% of vesting is over three years. determined with reference to EPS CAGR, determined with reference to the TSR CFO nined with reference to EPS CAGR and 33% AGR, each over three years.
-Former CFO 67% of vesting is determ nined with reference to EPS CAGR and 33% AGR, each over three years.
-How are payouts determined?
-Awards are sub ject to two measures: determined: Earnings per sh are compound annual grov wth rate (EPS CAGR): culating the compound annual growth rate for S base determined by the Board prior to the ne 2026.
-The proportion of performance rights schedule: ased on EPS performance is determined based on the following vesting EPS CAGR A chieved Percentage vesting Below the 40 th 0% At the 40 th per 30% 0 th and 60 th percentile Straight-line vesting between 30-100% At or above the e 60 th percentile 100% erlying EPS will be normalis cretion) so that it reflects u sed by the Board as considered necessary (at nderlying profit.
+How is it paid?
+Certain Executives are eligible to receive performance rights, being a right to an ordinary share in McPherson's Limited with zero exercise price, subject to meeting vesting conditions over the performance period.
+How much can The maximum LTI The maximum LTI opportunities of executives are summarised below: executives earn?
+Executive LTI Opportunity Managing HLP: 100% of fixed remuneration Director ELP: 50% of fixed remuneration CFO 50% of fixed remuneration Former CFO 40% of fixed remuneration · · erformance rights granted is determined using the 20 day volume weighted average prior to the time of grant.
+How is performance measured? shareholder retur measures are chosen to align executives with the objective of improving long-term ns.
+The Board considers EPS to be the most effective measure for determining the bility of the business.
+The Absolute TSR hurdle was selected as it focuses executives alue creation.
+Performance measures are summarised below: Executive LTI Opportunity HLP: 100% of vesting is determined with reference to EPS CAGR, over three years.
+Managing Director ELP: 100% of vesting is determined with reference to the TSR CAGR outcome over three years.
+CFO 67% of vesting is determined with reference to EPS CAGR and 33% with reference to TSR CAGR, each over three years.
+Former CFO 67% of vesting is determined with reference to EPS CAGR and 33% with reference to TSR CAGR, each over three years.
+How are payouts Awards are subject ct to two measures: determined?
+The EPS CAGR w vesting period fro at 30 June 2026. re compound annual growth rate (EPS CAGR): ill be determined by calculating the compound annual growth rate for EPS over the im an EPS base determined by the Board prior to the offer, to the actual underlying EPS The proportion of performance rights that may vest based on EPS performance is d on the following vesting schedule: EPS CAGR Achiev ed Percentage vesting Below the 40 th pe ercentile 0% At the 40 th percer ntile 30% Between the 40 th and 60 th percentile Straight-line vesting between 30-100% At or above the 6 O th percentile 100% ying EPS will be normalised by the Board as considered necessary (at the Board's tit reflects underlying profit.

-3. Elements of remuneration (continued)
+3. Elements of remuneration continued

-Long-term incentives (LTI) (continued)
+Long-term incentives (LTI) continued

-How are payouts determined? (continued) Absolute total shareholder return compound annual growth rate (TSR CAGR): The TSR CAGR will be determined by calculating the amount by which the 20-trading day volume-weighted average price of the Company's ordinary Shares in the period ending at close of trade on 30 June 2026 exceeds a base share price determined by the Board prior to the offer, plus dividends paid by the Company during the three-year period.
+How are payouts determined? continued Absolute total shareholder return compound annual growth rate (TSR CAGR): The TSR CAGR will be determined by calculating the amount by which the 20-trading day volume-weighted average price of the Company's ordinary Shares in the period ending at close of trade on 30 June 2026 exceeds a base share price determined by the Board prior to the offer, plus dividends paid by the Company during the three-year period.
 The proportion of performance rights that may vest based on TSR performance is determined based on the following vesting schedule:

-TSR CAGR Achieved Percentage vesting
+TSR CAGR achieved Percentage

 Below the 50 th percentile 0%

 At the 50 th percentile 30%

 Between the 50 th and 75 th percentile Straight-line vesting between 30-100%

-At or above the 70 th percentile 100%
+At or above the 70 th percentile

 When is performance measured?
-The performance measures are tested at the end of the three year performance period to determine the number of performance rights that vest.
-There is no opportunity for retesting.
+The performance measures are tested at the end of the three year performance period to determine to number of performance rights that vest.
+There is no opportunity for re-testing.
 Performance rights will lapse if the performance measures are not met at the end of the performance period.